dgroomes/redux-playground/README.md

 See the README in [redux-core/](redux-core/).

+## `redux-devtools-remote/`

+DOES NOT WORK A demo Redux program that connects remotely to a standalone instance of Redux DevTools.

+See the README in [redux-devtools-remote/](redux-devtools-remote/).

 ## `redux-toolkit/`

 An implementation of the classic "Connect Four" game using Redux Toolkit.
 It features undo functionality.

 See the README in [redux-toolkit/](redux-toolkit/).

+## Wish List

+General clean-ups, TODOs and things I wish to implement for this project:

+* [x] DONE Create a project showing a remote connection to Redux DevTools.
+This has been surprisingly challenging to implement in another project I'm doing, especially because of the indirection of Redux Toolkit, the lack of documentation around the architecture of Redux DevTools (and its many incarnations from browser extension to remote, etc) and the maybe worst the dependency hell of ESM/CommonJS incompatibility (e.g. why do redux-devtools packages code to CommonJS but require ESM-only packages like nanoid 5.x?
+I'm confused.)